Liam-hi/hypermath-prototype/README.md

 ## Features
 -  solve abstract algebra problem
+- Hypermath performs calculations not only in the client-side but also in both Django and Spring Boot.
 - provides error messages in the terminal that the "compiler" is unable to read variables or scripts (NameError, VariableError).
 - toggle between light mode and dark mode
 - mobile ready